 To ensure that you are receiving your veteran benefits, please contact the Registrar's Office at firstname.lastname@example.org, in Anthony Building room 110.

-If you have questions about your bill, please contact Summer Fetterroll at email@example.com.
+If you have questions about your bill, please contact Monica Siart at email@example.com.

 Please note: Students are required to keep their contact information current with the University.
-Current students can email the Registrar's Office at firstname.lastname@example.org or complete the Student Record Maintenance form (PDF) and return it to the Registrar's Office.
+Current students can email the Registrar's Office at firstname.lastname@example.org or complete the Address Change Form (Web Form).

 This information is designed to help our Day students understand the differences between the charges assessed for day classes vs. charges assessed for evening or online SGOCE classes and how that may impact their semester bill.